MehmetSalihK/portfolioadmin/README_EN.md

   - **Responsive design**: Interface adapted to all screens
   - **Optimized user experience**: Smooth animations and intuitive closing

+## 🛡️ Advanced Security

+Security is at the core of Portfolio Admin with a "Secure by Default" architecture:

+- **Rate Limiting**: Protection against DDOS and Brute-Force attacks (`10 req/min` for auth).
+- **Zod Validation**: Strict verification of all incoming data (API login, forms).
+- **HTML Sanitization**: XSS protection via `isomorphic-dompurify` for all rich content.
+- **Hardened HTTP Headers**: HSTS, CSP, X-Frame-Options configured by default.
+- **Security Hook**: Automatic cleanup of `localStorage` and console in production.

 ## 💻 Admin Interface

 The admin interface allows you to:

 ### 1. Homepage

 - Edit main title
 - Customize subtitle
 - Edit "About" section
 - Manage your social links (GitHub, LinkedIn, Twitter)

 ### 2. Projects

 - Add new projects
 - Edit existing projects
 - Delete projects
 - Reorganize display order

 ### 3. Text Formatting

 Our rich text editor allows you to:

 - Bold, italic, underline
 - Change text color
 - Create bullet lists